arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 There is a 60-day waiting period from the date a petition was filed.
 After this period, the process of divorce begins.
 How much longer it takes to be granted one depends on the number of factors:

-- Length of the marriage, if the marriage is short term, divorce will be quicker and easier.
-Marriages that have lasted longer take much longer
+• Length of the marriage, if the marriage is short-term, divorce will be quicker and easier.
+Marriages that have lasted longer take much longer.

-- The extent of property and debts, the fewer, the easier they would be to divide.
-Arizona supports a 50/50 divide for long term marriages.
+• The extent of property and debts, the fewer, the easier they would be to divide.
+Arizona supports a 50/50 divide for long-term marriages.

-The records contained in documents related to family court include both marriage and divorce records.
-Both types of records contain information that is considered very personal to the parties involved, and it is recommended that those parties maintain these records with care in order to make changes in the future.
-The personal nature of these records results in both being considerably more difficult to find and obtain when compared to other types of public records.
-In many cases, these records are not available through either government sources or third party public record websites.
+Family court documents include marriage and divorce records.
+Both types of records contain information that is considered very personal to the parties involved, and it is generally recommended that those parties maintain these records with care to make future changes.
+The personal nature of these records makes them considerably more difficult to find and obtain than other types of public records.
+In many cases, these records are unavailable through government sources or third-party public record websites.

 Are Divorce Records Public in Arizona?